tbaik/tic-tac-toe-ruby/README.md

 - 3x3, 4x4, or 5x5 Game Board.
 - Easy, Medium, and Hard Computer players
 - Save and Load games
-- Languages: English, Pig Latin
+- Languages: English, Pig Latin, Spanish

 To start the game: